James Saumarez, 4th Baron de Saumarez: Personal life

+In 1912 his portrait was painted by Thérèse Geraldy.
+In 1914, Lord Saumarez sold his portrait of Penelope Lee Acton by George Romney to Duveens for £45,000.
+He died at Saumarez Park in 1937, and was succeeded by his son, James.

 Descendants

 Saumarez had several grandchildren by his son and his daughter Evelyn.
 His granddaughter Christine Saumarez married the equestrian Harry Llewellyn and was the mother of Dai and Roddy Llewellyn.
 He is also the great-grandfather of the present peer, Eric Saumarez, 7th Baron de Saumarez.